The Anne Hutchinson Statue at 100 & the Bumpy Road that Put a “Heretic” in Front of the State House

 But just who was Anne Hutchinson?
 And why would she still be considered a “controversialist” 300 years after her death?

-Anne Marbury Hutchinson was born in July 1591, in Alford, England, the daughter of Francis and Anne Marbury.
+Anne Marbury Hutchinson was born in July 1591, in Alford, England, the daughter of Francis Marbury and Bridget Dryden.
 Her father was a minister already somewhat infamous within the Church of England for espousing views consistent with the tenents of Puritanism. – Puritanism was a subset of the Church of England that thought the English Reformation had not done enough to purify the Church of the pomp and ceremony associated with Catholic religious services.
 In 1578, Marbury was jailed for speaking out too harshly against the hierarchy of the Church of England.
 He believed that the Church had a habit of appointing poorly educated clergy, and he said as much in front of the wrong bishop.
 Undeterred after finishing a prison sentence for these beliefs, Marbury once again found himself in legal trouble in 1590 and he was placed under house arrest.

 Thus, in the first formative years of Anne’s life, Francis Marbury provided his daughter with a tangible example of spiritual integrity.
 Marbury spoke his mind and accepted the consequences of his actions, but he did not recant what he believed.
 This same level of courage and integrity Hutchinson herself would embody years later.